The Petoskey IOP Is Designed to:

 Strong, supportive community milieu

-Well-rounded group programming
+Personalized and well-rounded group programming

 Experienced and skillful treatment team